pcr/BDInfoCLT/README.md

   --version Just show version of the program

+  -f, --full-scan Do a full scan

   -s, --simple Output with simple mode

-  -f, --full-scan Do a full scan

   --summary Generate summary in report

-  -o, --output Output report to a file
+  -o <dir>, --output=<dir>    Output report to a folder

   -v (verbose) Print additional details.